marler8997/zigup/README.md

 # Dependencies

-The windows target depends on https://github.com/SuperAuguste/zarc to extract zip files.
-This repo might point to my fork if there are needed changes pending the acceptance of a PR: https://github.com/marler8997/zarc.

 On linux and macos, zigup depends on `tar` to extract the compiler archive files (this may change in the future).